SEO for Solicitors: How Law Firms Get Found on Google (2026)

 Practice area services.
 Add every service individually: conveyancing, family law, wills and probate, personal injury, employment law, commercial law, immigration.
 Be specific.
 "Divorce proceedings" and "child custody" are separate services that match different searches.

 Reviews carry disproportionate weight in legal.
 People choosing a solicitor care deeply about trust.
 A firm with 40 reviews at 4.7 stars gets more clicks than a firm with 3 reviews at 5.0.
 Ask every client at case completion.
 Respond to every review professionally - potential clients read your responses as a signal of how you communicate.
+See our guide to getting more Google reviews for a systematic approach that stays within SRA guidelines.

 💡 Tip